Heartleaf Philodendron Care, Without the Guesswork

 This is worth knowing before you bring one home.
 The ASPCA lists heartleaf philodendron (Philodendron hederaceum) as toxic to cats, dogs, and horses.
 The plant contains insoluble calcium oxalate crystals, which can cause oral irritation, excessive drooling, vomiting, and difficulty swallowing if chewed or ingested.

 If you have curious pets who tend to nibble on leaves, place her somewhere out of reach: a high shelf, a hanging planter, or a room they don’t access.
 For a full list of houseplants that are genuinely safe around pets, our guide to cat-safe indoor plants is a good place to start.
+If you want the same trailing look but are still not sure whether the plant on your shelf is pothos or philodendron, use our pothos vs philodendron guide for a quick side-by-side check.

 Frequently Asked Questions